 There’s more to a successful Valentine’s Day text than simply wishing your customers a happy Valentine’s Day.
 You may want to know what to write in a Valentine’s Day message or wonder where you can find good Valentine’s Day sayings.
 We’re here to help.

-We tend to associate Valentine’s Day with couples expressing their love for one another with flowers and chocolates.
-Or, maybe your thoughts go back to your childhood when you passed out store-bought Valentines to classmates and teachers, reserving your favorite card for that one special person.
+We tend to associate the holiday with couples expressing their love for one another with flowers, chocolates and a Hallmark Valentine’s Day card.
+Or, maybe your thoughts go back to childhood when you passed out store-bought Valentines to classmates and teachers, reserving a favorite card for that one special person.

-Regardless of how a message is expressed, just being reminded that you’re cared for is what’s most important to people.
+Regardless of how a Valentine message is expressed, being reminded that you’re cared for is what’s most important to people.
 For businesses, expressing gratitude toward their customers is no exception.

-But a well-timed message can strengthen a business-customer relationship and generate positive feelings all around.
-Not only is the customer reminded of how much they’re valued, the business is reminded how their customers chose them over their competitors.
+But a well-timed message can strengthen a relationship and generate positive feelings all around.
+Not only is the customer reminded of how much they’re valued, the business is reminded how shoppers chose them over their competitors.
 The good vibes go both ways.

-Wondering how you can create a message that matches your business?
+Wondering how you can create a Valentine message that matches your business?

-Sending a short yet sincere text is a cost-effective way to help win hearts and minds.
-Depending on the type of business you operate, your message can be one of simple thanks for being a customer to one that also offers a discount or special offer.
+Sending a short yet sincere Valentine text is a cost-effective way to help win hearts and minds–with an emphasis on hearts.
+Depending on the type of business you operate, your message can be one of simple thanks to one that also offers a discount or special offer.

-If your message is on target and hits the bullseye, people will understand why you picked this particular day to send it.
+If your Valentine’s Day message is on target and hits the bullseye, people will understand why you picked this day to send it.
 But a good rule for texting is always make it clear why you’re writing.
 You can even use emojis to punctuate your message—just use them sparingly.